UIUC-iSchool-DataViz/spring2020/week10/lecture10.md

 ## Marks

 bqplot has several different marks we can explore.
-We will utilize a few more
+We have utilized a few:
-today:

  * `HeatMap`
  * `GridHeatMap`